bitterfox/jshell-gradle-plugin/README.md

 Task `jshell` is now enabled, which execute jshell with your classes and dependencies after compiling your code.

-Currently we need to run the task with some hack for JDK9.
+Currently we need to run the task with some hacks for JDK9.
-Add path for jdk9 to `JAVA_HOME` and some options to JAVA_OPTS and run task `jshell` with `--no-daemon --console plain` for gradle options.
+Add a path for your jdk9 to `JAVA_HOME` and some options to JAVA_OPTS, and run task `jshell` with `--no-daemon --console plain` for gradle options.
-Following is example with gradlew:
+Following is an example with gradlew:
 ```
 JAVA_HOME=/path/to/your/jdk9 \
 JAVA_OPTS="--add-exports jdk.jshell/jdk.internal.jshell.tool=ALL-UNNAMED --add-opens java.base/java.lang=ALL-UNNAMED"\